 Based on Tálas (2020), data shows that the proportion of immigrants in Hungary is modest and a large portion of these immigrants came from neighboring countries.
 After the regime change and the Balkan war, the 2015 migration crisis was the third wave of immigration to the country.

 The conflicts in the Middle East, North Africa and Central Asia led to an unprecedented number of asylum seekers to the European Union member states in 2015 and 2016.
 Far-right and populist political parties exploited this crisis to reinforce anti-immigration rhetoric and experienced an increase in support.
 Thus, islamophobia also appeared as a phenomenon in the Eastern European context.
 (Thorleifsson, 2017)

 The beginning of the refugee crisis could be dated to the first months of 2015.
 As Hettyey (2017, p.
 109) writes, "there was a sudden jump in asylum applications in 2015.
-While in 2014 only 42,000 applications were filed, in 2015 no fewer than 177,135 people applied (the second highest figure in the EU after Germany), of which 502 people were awarded asylum."
+While in 2014 only

+42,000 applications were filed, in 2015 no fewer than 177,135 people applied (the second highest figure in the EU after Germany), of which 502 people were awarded asylum."
 Still, the author claims that as the immigrants' destination country was not Hungary but other Western European countries and many applicants left before finishing the review process.
 (Hettyey, 2017)

 In response to the influx of immigrants, the Hungarian authorities tightened the regulations on illegal border crossing and constructed a fence on the Hungarian-Serbian border.
 The Hungarian government ordered a nationwide referendum to strengthen the position of Hungary in the European debate surrounding the crisis.
-"The referendum held on 2 October 2016 resulted in 98% of Hungarians who cast a valid vote replied negatively to the question: "Do you want the European Union to decide, without the consent of the Hungarian Parliament, that people other than those with Hungarian citizenship should be settled in Hungary?"
-(Kubas - Czyz,
+In October 2016, 98% of participants voted 'no' to the question: "Do you want the European Union to decide, without the consent of the Hungarian Parliament, that people other than those with Hungarian citizenship should be settled in Hungary?"
+(Kubas - Czyz, 2018, p.

-2018, p.
 57-58.)
 However, the referendum was invalid because only 40% of those entitled turned out to vote.
 (Kubas - Czyz, 2018)